LATEST NEWS

 What is proposed?

-This webpage refers to two proposals.The initial proposal refers to the Development Application lodged with Council in 2023.
-The amended proposal refers to the Development Application lodged with Council in November 2024.
-We feel the initial proposal is the best way forward for the community.
+This webpage refers to two key proposals.
+The Planning Proposal refers to the comprehensive application accepted by North Sydney Council in May 2025 for Coles’ full and preferred vision for a revitalised town centre.
+The Planning Proposal is an improvement on the initial Development Application lodged with Council in 2023.
+The Development Application, or amended Development Application, refers to the Development Application lodged with Council in November 2024 and approved by the Sydney North Local Planning Panel in May 2025.
+We feel the Planning Proposal represents that outcome that is the best way forward for the community.

-- a world-class Coles supermarket
+• a world-class Coles supermarket

-- increased customer car parking (approximately 90 additional parking spaces)
+• increased customer car parking (approximately 80 additional parking spaces)

-- 72 private residential units
+• 81 private residential units

-- relocated loading dock infrastructure
+• relocated loading dock infrastructure

-- improved amenity, safety and functionality of the current car park
+• improved amenity, safety and functionality of the current car park

 By comparison, the amended Development Application is for:

-- a world-class Coles supermarket
+• a world-class Coles supermarket

-- three levels of residential dwellings above the supermarket equating to 42 apartments (a mix of one, two and three-bedroom units)
+• three levels of residential dwellings above the supermarket equating to 42 apartments (a mix of one, two and three-bedroom units)

-- increase customer parking with a total of over 250 public parking spaces (approximately 90 additional parking spaces to the existing conditions)
+• increase customer parking with a total of over 250 public parking spaces (approximately 80 additional parking spaces to the existing conditions)

-- relocated underground loading docks
+relocated underground loading docks

-- 42 private residential units
+• 42 private residential units

-- relocated underground loading docks
+• relocated underground loading docks

-- improved access, amenity, safety and functionality of the car parking arrangements.
+• improved access, amenity, safety and functionality of the car parking arrangements

 How many residential apartments are proposed as part of the redevelopment?